rowlandcoping/hopes-and-dreams/TESTING.md

 I was then able to assign an element of the followed dream the id of focussed if it was reached through onie of the follow app routes, and use javascript to focus the page on the selected dream.

+broken link error issue:

+re-build everything to test the existance of the values passed via the URL before processing it.
+Analyzing same overhead as a normal server query.
+Should mean however the user manipulates the url it won't break the code and in many cases provide logical error messages ()

 IMAGE FORMAT ISSUE - HEROKU

 When deploying to Heroku I discovered that the code to reformat images did not work.
 First I checked the code I used for any deprecated methods and re-wrote it.
 When the problem persisted, and after a bit of reading and research, I discovered that this was an issue with the Image module, which for some reason only supports the 'png' image format when deployed with Python 3.12.1.
 When it comes to compressing images 'png' probably isn't the best option, so I opted to use an older version of Python (3.10.12) which appears to cause no conflicts with Pillow, and therefore works fine with the 'webp' image format which I want to use.